Cyanic76/Hosts/README.md

 If you want to block more hosts, domains and subdomains, look in the `corporations/` folder.

+### Download the large file

+A workflow was set up for users to download a large file containing ALL hosts from ALL files.
+This file is available at [GitHub Actions](https://github.com/Cyanic76/Hosts/actions).

 ## Contributing

 You may find that blocking a domain or sub-domain causes a website to not work correctly.
 File an issue or a PR if necessary.